The Line in the Sand — Modern Paraphrase | fresh.bible

 That last image is the key to the whole thing.
 Jesus wasn't working for .
 He was breaking into territory and taking back what was stolen.
 Every healing, every deliverance, every act of was evidence that someone stronger had arrived.
 The strong man was being bound.
 And his house was being emptied.

-"I'm telling you the truth — every and every people commit can be forgiven.
-But whoever blasphemes against the will never be forgiven.
-That person is guilty of an eternal ."
+"I'm telling you the truth — every sin and every Blasphemy people commit can be forgiven.
+But whoever blasphemes against the Holy Spirit will never be forgiven.
+That person is guilty of an eternal sin."

-immediately explains why Jesus said this: because they were saying, "He has an unclean spirit."
+immediately explains why Jesus said this: because they were saying, "He has an spirit."

 If you've ever worried that you've committed this , that worry itself is probably evidence that you haven't.
 The people Jesus was addressing weren't worried at all.
 They were certain.
 And they were wrong.